z0on/AFS-analysis-with-moments/momens_scripts_README.txt

 # get Misha's Moments scripts collection
 git clone https://github.com/z0on/AFS-analysis-with-moments.git
-move all files from AFS-analysis-with-moments to one of your $PATH locations, or set $PATH to include the AFS-analysis-with-moments directory
+# set your $PATH to include the AFS-analysis-with-moments directory

 # print folded 2d SFS - for denovo or when mapping to genome of the studied species
 # (change numbers to 2 x 0.9 x number of samples for in each pop):